rudignet/Laravel-Modular/README.md

 4. Run ```php artisan migrate```

 ###Modules activation or desactivation
-To activate or desactivate a module just append it into modules.php _modules on your config folder
+To activate or desactivate a module just insert your moduleName on _modules array into your modules config file

 ####Environement configuration
 You can specify in your .env file another config file for modules using the key ```MODULES_CONFIG_FILE``` Ex: Use ```MODULES_CONFIG_FILE=modules_my_site``` tu use file modules_my_site as configuration file, you can otherwise use ```MODULES_CONFIG_FILE=my_config.modules``` to specify an array inside my_config file